baronrustamov/Flask-Marketplace/ReadMe.md

 ## Configuration Parameters
 Variable  | Type / Default | Description
 ---------- | - | -------
+APP_NAME | String (defaults to `'Flask'`) | Ecommerce  name
+DEFAULT_STORE_NAME | String (defaults to `'Name your store'`) | Name of a newly created store.
+Stores with this name will not be active on the platform
+DISPATCHER_CURRENCY | String (defaults to `'USD'`) | The currency at which the store dispatcher charges are saved PLUGINS_FOLDER | String of path (defaults to `'plugins'`) | path to the location of plugins folder relative to the app root PRODUCT_PRICING | String of ISO code or None (defaults to `None`) | Specify if products should be converted to different currencies.
+Values can be one of: String of ISO code, e.g `'NGN'`, to fixed product sales prices  at the specified ISO CODE; or None to allow users converts the product prices from their store currencies to the clients currency based on the conversion rates
-SPLIT_RATIO_STORE | String of float (defaults to  '0.8') | The fraction of the products price to disburse to the store owners, the other fraction goes to the platform
+SPLIT_RATIO_STORE | String of float (defaults to  `'0.8'`) | The fraction of the products price to disburse to the store owners, the other fraction goes to the platform
-SPLIT_RATIO_DISPATCHER | String of float (defaults to  '0.975') | The fraction of the delivery cost to disburse to the dispatcher, the other fraction goes to the platform
+SPLIT_RATIO_DISPATCHER | String of float (defaults to  `'0.975'`) | The fraction of the delivery cost to disburse to the dispatcher, the other fraction goes to the platform
-FLW_PUB_KEY | String (defaults to a flutterwave test api value of 'FLWPUBK_TEST-4b5acac8e21aceb3fc87f634a846c001-X'). | Flutterwave's public key for integrating frontend payments, you have to [get yours](https://developer.flutterwave.com/docs/api-keys) to be able to handle payments succesfully.
-FLW_SEC_KEY | String (defaults to a flutterwave test api value of 'FLWSECK_TEST-604a7225885949af8eded44c605deb0c-X' | Flutterwave's secret key for backend communications with your flutterwave's account, you have to [get yours](https://developer.flutterwave.com/docs/api-keys) to be able to perform backend activities like confirmation of payments succesfully
-PAYMENT_SPLIT_POINT | String (defaults to 'instant') | When to disburse payment to the parties (store and dispatchers) involved.
-Can be one of `'instant'` (pay each vendors and dispatchers during checkout using subaccount flat split payment), `'fullfil'` (_not_yet_implemented_ pay parties after when an order has been marked as done)
-PAYMENT_PLATFORM | String (defaults to 'flutterwave') | The payment platform to use, note that this app is built on modular architecture, thus one can always write modules for other payment system but must really understand what needs to be tweaked, thus the scope of this app is currently for flutterwave payment system which is known for its reliability
-PRODUCT_PRICING | String (defaults to 'localize') | The currencu to display the product in.
-Can be one of: `localize` (converts the products from their store currency to the clients currency based on the conversion rates specified provided the client currency is one stated next, else product prices will be converted to USD); `'GBP'`; `'KES'`; `'NGN'`; `'USD'` (The product prices will be fixed at the specified ISO CODE)
-STORE_REG_AMT | String of value+space+code (defaults to '10 USD') | The registration fee to charge Vendors
+STORE_CURRENCY | String of ISO code (defaults to `None`)| Allow stores to specify trading currency

 ## Upcoming Improvements
-An evolving list.
-* Dispatcher Assignment should be currency-aware
-* `pay_after_done` option for the `PAYMENT_SPLIT_POINT` configuration variable: When the `pay_after_done` is used, disbursement of partners payments will only be effected after the order has been marked as delivered by the store owner.
-* Writing of tests
+* Automated tests
+* Plugins